xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

 solution, so that you can do it at your own pace.

-:heavy_exclamation_mark:**Important**: you might feel like the tasks are somehow too broad, or the requirements are not fully elicited. **This is done on purpose**: we wish to let you take your own way in extracting value from data and in developing your own solutions.
+:heavy_exclamation_mark:**Important**: you might feel like the tasks are somehow too broad, or the requirements are not fully elicited. **This is done on purpose**: we wish to let you take your own way in extracting value from the data and in developing your own solutions.

 ### Deliverables

-Please fork this repository and work on it as if you were working on a real-world project assigned to you.
+Please fork this repository and work on it as if you were working on a real-world project.
 A week from now, we will check out your work and evaluate it.

 :heavy_exclamation_mark:**Important**: At the end of this README, you will find a "How to run" section that is not